Wednesday, August 29, 2012

 He stopped, stared into my eyes like his gaze came from the roots beneath our feet.
 I swallowed, gazed back.
 I didn't have to ask, How should I be careful?
 I didn't even have time to protest in my mind, What kind of advice is 'be careful?!'
 When you know in the soul of your being that someone really loves you, ten thousand usual annoyances get so easily dismissed.

 So here's how, Rachael.
-His voice lowered like it does when he's saying something important.
-His voice lowered and his eyes locked in on mine.
+His voice lowered with importance and his eyes locked in on mine.
 Look them straight in the eyes.
 Really look, Rachael.
 If you look, you will see.
 You will see what they're really there for in their eyes.
 You will know everything you need to know just by looking.
 Do you understand?

-Out there on that land there are long pauses between thoughts.
-Images of past lovers and the ways they'd looked at me danced in and out of my mind.
-The sun was setting behind me and before me was that divine color combination of lavandar sky and golden grass.
+Out there on the land there are long pauses between thoughts.
+Images of past lovers and the ways they'd looked at me danced through my mind.
+The sun was setting the sky lavender and all the grass was golden.
 At the bottom of the hill, cows trotted along the cattle trail like a line of ants finding their way back home.
-This man stood strong and sweet, his red face just the backdrop to those soil-brown eyes that saw me with no resistance nor reasoning--just an open, pure yes.
+This man stood strong and sweet, his red face the backdrop to two soil-brown eyes that saw me with no resistance nor reasoning--just an open, pure yes.
 And I knew he was right, that it was true, that a simple look is enough to know what's before you.
 I knew because I'd seen so many eyes averted, so many stares cut short or shaded with fear.
 I knew because no one had ever looked at me the way he did.
 And no love had ever felt more true.

-On our way back down the hill towards the house--which is really not a house at all, but a tee-pee, but a straw bail hut, but a loft, but a dream--I stopped and squeezed his hand to signal that I wanted to say something.
-I turned to him, looked him square in the eye.
+On our way back down the hill towards the house--which is really not a house at all, but a tee-pee, but a straw bail hut, but a loft, but a dream--I stopped and squeezed his hand, turned to him, looked him square in the eye.
 Thank you for telling me to really look at people.
 I think that may be the best advice about love I've ever gotten.

 He smiled, laughed like a baratone saxophone.
 Yeah?
 Good.
 It works both ways, too.
 When you love someone, even just your friends, give them your eyes.
 Grab Jen by the face when you get home.
 Look her square in the eyes and holler out, 'Jeeennn!
 I loooove youuuu!'.